Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 5.1 Schedule

-Identify dates for key project deliverables:
+Identifed dates for key project deliverables:

 **Architectural prototype**
-The architectural prototype will be comeplete by 4 June 2020.
+The architectural prototype will be comeplete by 18 June 2020.

 **Minimum viable product**
 The minimum viable product as defined in part 1.3.2 of this document will be completed by 4 June 2020.

 **Further releases**
-Further releases will occur up until the final prototype release, scheduled for the 29 June 2020.
+Further releases will occur up until the final prototype release, scheduled for the 1 October 2020.

+**Sprints**
+Sprints start every second Friday, due to Retrospectives occuring overy second Thursday with our Tutor, Miniruwani.

+- Weeks 6-7 Project Requirement document and Minimum viable product.
+- Weeks 8-9 Minimum viable product.
+(MVP Milestone due at end of sprint.)
+- Weeks 10-11 Architecture Design Document
+- Week 12 No sprint due to test.
+Work on Architecture design document if possible.

+Trimester 2:
+- Weeks 1-2 PID Controllers
+- Weeks 3-4 PID Controllers
+- Weeks 5-6 Upwind rocket vectors
+- Weeks 7-8 Upwind rocket vectors
+- Weeks 9-10 Convert scatter to map
+- Weeks 11-12 Convert scatter to map

 ### 5.2 Budget